If you ever feel like you need a confidence boost and to recharge your project management batteries, then a conference is the way to do it.

 The lessons for team leaders are that we should be putting as much effort into creating a diverse and supportive team in the first place as in managing the team going forward.
 And that we should continue to create a positive work environment where everyone can participate and engage.

 For many years, the role of the project manager has been seen as someone who manages the work required to complete an output.
 There’s nothing wrong with that, and much of what IT teams do is to achieve that goal: code an app, update a product, create a new infrastructure, etc. Another theme from the Congress was that the days of managing output are gone.
 We are all now responsible for something else: Value.

-Todd Williams, president of eCameron, gave a presentation that summed it up: Benefits are what a project manager delivers but value is what the business wants.
+Todd Williams, president of eCameron, gave a presentation that summed it up: Benefits are what a project manager delivers, but the value is what the business wants.
 He explained that we can’t distance ourselves from the outcomes of a project.
 Instead, projects need to be aligned to strategy, and there needs to be a clear vision that team leaders can share with the people doing the work.
-He further suggests that people at program, department and corporate level should:
+He further suggests that people at the program, department, and corporate level should: